LDDmarc/LDDmarc/README.md

 - 👋 Hi, I’m @LDDmarc
-- 👀 I’m interested in mobile apps, iOS, whatchOS
+- 👀 I’m interested in mobile apps, iOS
-- 🌱 I’m currently learning Swift, Objective-C sometimes :)
+- 🌱 I’m currently learning SwiftUI and continue exploring Swift.
-- 💞️ I’m looking to collaborate on any interesting and useful project
+- 💞️ I’m open for collaboration on any interesting project
 - 📫 How to reach me https://t.me/marcushaldd

 <!---